BOOKS IN MOTION®: DANCE + LITERACY

 Locally, only 28% of Kern County 3rd graders meet or exceed grade level standards for English Language Arts (Ca Assessment of Student Performance and Progress 2014-15).
 15% of Kern County adults have not attained a 9th grade literacy level (US Census Bureau, 2010).
 13.9% of Kern County adults lack the basic literacy skills necessary to perform daily job functions (US Census Bureau, 2010), and 16.2% Kern County adults over 25 years are high school dropouts (CA. Dept. of Education, 2014).
 Books in Motion was conceived to assist in combatting these dismal numbers.
 Providing a free, hands-on, innovative approach to assisting children with their literacy journey is the main objective.
 According to the Kern Literacy Council, one of the top factors for predicting school success for students is to increase the number of spoken words for children in early childhood.
 Books in Motion celebrates the opportunity to increase accessibility to literacy and the arts, while also focusing on the 34% of Kern County residents that do not have an income sufficient to meet basic needs and whose children growing up in these low-income households hear approximately 30 million fewer words by the time they reach their fourth birthday (Report on the Status of Women + Girls in Kern County 2015).

 Books in Motion is geared for children in the early literacy stages (K-3rd grade) and is designed to tap into their imagination and encourage them to read.
 For some, reading is a concept that is too foreign to understand due to age and brain development.
 Books in Motion will bypass this intangible feeling by allowing children to see the magic of a book laid out with real characters coming to life.
 Children do not have to read the words – they can read the dancers’ movements to understand the story.
 By tapping into curiosity, children are motivated to explore literacy, which leads them back to the written words that brought the book to life.
-Books in Motion has reached nearly 15,000 children and has given away close to 10,000 free books since 2016.
+Books in Motion has reached 20,000 children and has given away 15,000 free books since 2016.

 - Create motivation and interest in reading – The Books in Motion bibliography taps into curiosity via dance performances.
 Children will be motivated to explore literacy, which leads them back to the written words that brought the book to life.